HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/storage/show-hpovstoragesystemperformancepolicy.md

 ### -InputObject &lt;Object&gt;

-One or more storage systems from `Get-HPOVStorageSystem`.
+One or more storage systems from Get-HPOVStorageSystem.

 | Aliases | None |
 | :--- | :--- |